JWST Operations Pipeline Build Information

 Coming soon

-The next JWST pipeline builds are build 12.0 (release candidate expected in Summer 2025 and operations build installation Fall 2025) and build 12.1 (release candidate expected Fall 2025).
+The next JWST pipeline build is build 12.3 (release candidate expected Spring 2026).
+Build 12.3 will have a longer than usual development cycle, and there will be no build 12.2.
 The following list indicates some of the areas in which users can expect to see changes and updates in the coming months.

 Pipeline development

-Ongoing JWST Science Calibration Pipeline development work in builds 12.0 and 12.1 includes:
+Ongoing JWST Science Calibration Pipeline development work in build 12.3 includes:

-- Support for NIRCam dispersed Hartmann sensor observations
+- Support for new NIRCam dispersed Hartmann sensor observations

 Reference files